JasonSteving99/claro-lang/mdbook-docs/src/graph_procedures/conditional_subgraph_execution.md

 # (Advanced) Conditional Subgraph Execution

 There will be times when you actually only want to execute some *portion* of the graph upon satisfying some condition.
-In this case, you may inject the node to a function expecting a `Provider<future<...>>` so that you may conditionally trigger execution yourself after checking the condition:
+In this case, you may inject the node to a procedure expecting a `provider<future<...>>` so that you may conditionally trigger execution yourself after checking the condition:

 ```